naboyd/C9800-LAB/README.md

 ## Files

-**./IOS-XE-Confgs** folder contains the lab pod configurations and C9300 Configurations.
+**./IOS-XE-Confgs** folder contains the lab pod configurations and C9300 Configurations and ASA , Yes I know its not IOS-EX but..
 **./Procedures** folder contains guides on startup and shutdown of the pods.

-**./Initialization** folder contains proceedures for initial set up of the lab and initialization of the pods.
+**./Initialization** folder contains procedures for initial set up of the lab and initialization of the pods.
+**./Initialization/01-NUC-LAB-Initalization.md** file explaining how to set up the Intel NUC with Unbuntu, KVM      and network Services.
+**./Initialization/WLC_POD_Initialization_commands.ios** file with the base commands to bootstrap 9800-CL with      out going through the DAY0 Config Wizzard.
+**../Sample Files** folder contains example files.

+## Lab Tips

+Just a few suggestions, not necessarly required to get things working but they will help.

+First find a good text editor, Like VIM, Atom, Sublime, or Visual Code.
+Although primarly for codeing they can help with formating xml, dhcpd.conf, and Cisco Config files (.ios) in my folders.

+Second , download from Cisco.com the Cisco CLI Analyzer its a good tool for launch ssh CLI Sessions, expecially if your managing the LAB and need to quickly access a students POD.

+If you need to move files around, I have found that scp (secure copy) is the easiest way.
+Cisco IOS, Apple MACOS, and Linux nativly support it.
+For Windows users, there are tools available to do scp from windows.